billpatrianakos/coverage-web/README.md

 ### Disclaimer

 Coverage works by making requests to an external API to get quotes and subsidy data.
 In order to run quotes you must either build your own quoting API or sign up for [Q, the quoting API](https://q.aploquote.com/docs).
 The data used to generate quotes is available for download for free from [Data.Healthcare.gov](http://data.healthcare.gov) and the formula for estimating insurance subsidies is also freely available by doing a quick Google search.
 Coverage has been built from the ground up and does not use code from any other project besides the open source libraries it depends on. __Remember: all data output from this software is 100% free and public knowledge!
 If you can download the Healthcare.gov data sets then you can make your own insurance plan finder.__

+__To get API credentials__ open up a new issue on this repository and I'll set you up with a set of credentials.
+Remember, this is only if you choose to use my [Q API](https://q.aplqouote.com/docs).
+You're free to [download the required data sets for free from the federal government](https://data.healthcare.gov) and run your own quoting API.